mxblsdl/site-builder/content/authors/mxblsdl/index.md

 - Visitors
 ---

 I am a data analyst working in the energy sector with a focus on energy efficiency and renewable energy.
 My background is in natural resource and geospatial sciences.
-I started writing R code in graduate school and it fundamentaly changed how I approach my professional career.
+I started writing R code in graduate school and it fundamentally changed how I approach my professional career.
 Interested in making data accessible and interesting to others.